 - 1. This Court has jurisdiction to enter this consent order. - 2.
-The Complaint alleges that Plaintiffs are all organizations that applied for 501(c)(3) or 501(c)(4) tax-exempt status with the IRS between 2009 and 2012 and are entitled to the rights protected by the First and Fifth Amendments to the United States Constitution, including the rights to freely associate and engage in speech as tax-exempt organizations and the right to equal protection of laws. - 3.
-The Complaint further alleges that the Internal Revenue Service ("IRS"), its officers, agents, and employees violated Plaintiffs' constitutional rights by, at a minimum, screening their tax-exempt applications, significantly delaying the processing of those applications, and making harassing, probing, and unconstitutional requests for information based on the names, associations, and/or political viewpoints of the Plaintiff organizations and that the violations are ongoing. - 4.
-The United States Senate Committee on Finance ("Senate Finance Committee") has acknowledged that allegations such as those of Plaintiffs "strike at the very heart of the principal [sic] that the Nation's tax laws are to be administered fairly and without regard to politics of any kind."
+The Complaint alleges that Plaintiff is an organization that applied for 501(c)(3) tax-exempt status with the IRS on July 15, 2010 and is entitled to the rights protected by the First Amendment to the United States Constitution, including the rights to freely associate and engage in speech as a tax-exempt organization. - 3.
+The Complaint further alleges that the Internal Revenue Service ("IRS"), its officers, agents, and employees violated Plaintiff's constitutional rights by, at a minimum, screening its tax-exempt application, significantly delaying the processing of the application, and making harassing, probing, and unconstitutional requests for information based on the name, associations, and/or political viewpoints of the Plaintiff organization and that the violations are ongoing. - 4.
+The United States Senate Committee on Finance ("Senate Finance Committee") has acknowledged that allegations such as those of Plaintiff "strike at the very heart of the principal [sic] that the Nation's tax laws are to be administered fairly and without regard to politics of any kind."

 - 5. On May 10, 2013, then-Director of the IRS's Exempt Organizations ("EO") Division, Lois Lerner, publicly admitted that the IRS used a method of centralization for certain organizations based on their names, such as "Tea Party" or "Patriots."
 As Lerner stated, "That was wrong, that was absolutely incorrect, it was insensitive, and it was inappropriate."
 Lerner also apologized for the delay in processing many of those applications.
 Finally, Lerner acknowledged that the IRS requested information from those applicants that was too broad, unnecessary, and inappropriate, including requests for the names of contributors to those organizations, which, even if relevant in some circumstances, were not here. - 6.
 The Treasury Inspector General for Tax Administration ("TIGTA") has conducted audits of the IRS's treatment of these applicants. - 7.
 From 2010 to 2013, EO senior management was delinquent in its responsibility to provide effective control, guidance, and direction over the processing of applications for tax-exempt status filed by Tea Party and other political advocacy organizations.
 EO senior managers either failed in their responsibility to keep informed about the very existence of the applications, or failed to recognize the sensitivity of these applications.
 In the case of the former, EO senior managers forfeited the opportunity to shape the IRS's response to the influx of political advocacy applications by simply failing to read reports informing them of the existence of those applications.
 In the case of the latter, EO senior managers did not take appropriate steps to ensure that the applications were processed expeditiously and accurately. - 8.
-The 2013 TIGTA Report entitled Inappropriate Criteria Were Used to IdentifyTax-Exempt Applications for Review (Dkt.
-1 1) substantiates certain facts that give rise to
+The 2013 TIGTA Report entitled Inappropriate Criteria Were Used to Identify Tax-Exempt Applications for Review (Dkt.
+1-6) substantiates certain facts that give rise to

-Plaintiffs' claims in this case.
+Plaintiff's claims in this case.
 The IRS admits to the following pertinent events detailed in the 2013 TIGTA Report: